ilya-dyaglev/echotype/README.md

     - **Data Privacy**:
         - Users must agree to the processing of personal data before submitting feedback.
         - Feedback includes a unique ID and timestamp but does not require user authentication.
+- **Desktop-Only Support**:
+    - If the screen width is less than 1100 pixels, the application displays a message indicating that only the desktop version is supported.
 - **Loading Animation**:
     - An animated loading screen provides visual feedback during data fetching.
 - **Performance Optimization**: